GoonerM466/iptvboss-support-agent/docs/troubleshooting/04_epg_mapping_loss_auto_revert.md

 - Output and test in player

 **4. For lost mappings after renewal:**
-- Menu ’ Restore
+- Menu â€™ Restore
 - Select database backup from before credential change
 - This recovers all previous mappings

 **5. Output and verify**
-- Layout Manager ’ Output Current Layout M3U and EPG
+- Layout Manager â€™ Output Current Layout M3U and EPG
 - Check that EPG data appears in output

 ### For Service Renewal Specifically